 - Remember, customers expect an almost instantaneous response, particularly on social media.
 We live in a world where everything happens within seconds, and if your support team takes hours to respond to someone, it’s a problem.
 Train employees on the time frame they’re expected to respond within, as well as how to determine who responds and when.
 It’s also a good idea to train employees on follow-up schedules, since following up is central to good customer service in any channel.

 We’d love to hear your thoughts about social support.
 Is it something you’re investing time in developing?
 If so, what have the benefits been so far?
+Be sure to check our a free sandbox account to get started with your own training program.

 If you’d like to read more about social strategies and preparing your employees to provide the best possible service online, continue to part two of this series, which includes some software tools that can be helpful, as well as more employee training tips.